-The LTC2460/LTC2462 are low power, delta sigma, analog to digital converters with a simple SPI interface (see Figure 1).
-The LTC2462 has a fully differential input while the LTC2460 is single-ended.
+The LTC2470/LTC2472 are low power, delta sigma, analog to digital converters with a simple SPI interface and a user selected 208sps/833sps output rate (see Figure 1).
+The LTC2472 has a fully differential input while the LTC2470 is single-ended.
 Both are pin and software compatible.
 Their operation is composed of three distinct states: CONVERT, SLEEP/NAP, and DATA INPUT/OUTPUT.
 The operation begins with the CONVERT state (see Figure 2).
 Once the conversion is finished, the converter automatically powers down (NAP) or under user control, both the converter and reference are powered down (SLEEP).
 The conversion result is held in a static register while the device is in this state.
 The cycle concludes with the DATA INPUT/OUTPUT state.
 Once all 16-bits are read or an abort is initiated the device begins a new conversion.

-The CONVERT state duration is determined by the LTC2460/LTC2462 conversion time (nominally 16.6 milliseconds).
+The CONVERT state duration is determined by the LTC2470/LTC2472 conversion time (nominally 4ms or 1ms depending on the selected output rate).
 Once started, this operation can not be aborted except by a low power supply condition (V{CC} < 2.1V) which generates an internal power-on reset signal.

-After the completion of a conversion, the LTC2460/LTC2462 enters the SLEEP/NAP state and remains there until the chip select is LOW ($\overline{\text{CS}}$ = LOW).
+After the completion of a conversion, the LTC2470/LTC2472 enters the SLEEP/NAP state and remains there until the chip select is LOW ($\overline{\text{CS}}$ = LOW).
 Following this condition, the ADC transitions into the DATA INPUT/OUTPUT state.

 Figure 2.
-LTC2460/LTC2462 State Transition Diagram
+LTC2470/LTC2472 State Transition Diagram

-While in the SLEEP/NAP state, when chip select input is HIGH (\overline{CS} = HIGH), the LTC2460/LTC2462's converters are powered down.
-This reduces the supply current by approximately 50%.
-While in the Nap state the reference remains powered up.
-In order to power down the reference in addition to the converter, the user can select the SLEEP mode during the DATA INPUT/OUTPUT state.
-Once the next conversion is complete, the SLEEP state is entered and power is reduced to less than $2\mu A$.
+While in the SLEEP/NAP state, when chip select input is HIGH (\overline{CS} = HIGH), the LTC2470/LTC2472's converters are powered down.
+This reduces the supply current by approximately 70%.
+While in the NAP state the reference remains powered up.
+The user can power down both the reference and the converter by enabling the sleep mode during the DATA INPUT/OUTPUT state.
+Once the next conversion is complete, the SLEEP state is entered and power is reduced to $2\mu A$ (maximum).
 The reference is powered up once \overline{CS} is brought low.
 The reference startup time is 12ms (if the reference and compensation capacitor values are both $0.1\mu F$).
+As the reference and compensation capacitors are decreased, the startup time is reduced (see Figure 3), but the transition noise increases (see Figure 4).